-- 1. Introduction to Java/BlueJ
+- Introduction to Java/BlueJ

 - 2. Basics

 - datatypes

 - variables

 - expressions

 - 3. Control structures

 - 4. Intro to Methods

 - 5. Java class libraries

 - Scanner

 - Random

 - Math

 - Character, Integer

 - 6. ArrayLists

 - 7. Classes

 - fields & methods

-- associations
+associations

-- 8. Graphical User Interfaces (time permitting)

-A permitted or necessary change in the mode of delivery may require adjustments to important aspects of course outlines, like class schedule and the number, nature, and weighting of assignments and/or exams.
+A permitted or necessary change in mode of delivery may require adjustments to important aspects of course outlines, like class schedule and the number, nature, and weighting of assignments and/or exams.